cffdrs/website_en/docs/home.md

 - inform users about the ongoing changes to the CFFDRS
 - centralize access to the code and documentation
-- host tutorials for new users in multiple coding languages
+- host tutorials for new users in multiple programming languages

 Join our
 <a href="../resources/#sign-up" target="_self">newsletter mailing list</a> to get email updates about the latest developments with CFFDRS2025.